dgramaciotti/nanoblog/posts/2025-06-02_Creating a Markdown blog.md

 2. Customize the theme as much as I want
 3. No costs with hosting
 4. Easy to use, integrates with markdown
 5. No overcomplications around engine or design.
-Create a markdown, push and be done
+Create a markdown file, push and be done
 6. Git can be used to publish and manage the content

 With that, I thought of the following way to do it